kirschbaum-development/laravel-loop/README.md

 Laravel Loop uses [Prism](https://github.com/prism-ai/prism) behind the scenes to build the tools.

 > [!IMPORTANT]
-> Laravel Loop is still in development and this is a beta version.
+> Laravel Loop and its pre-built tools are still in development and this is a beta version.

 ## What It Does